 Res.28 (Rev. WRC-03) sets out the process to revise references to the text of ITU-R Recommendations incorporated by reference in the Radio Regulations.

-The following table contains the preliminary view of CEPT with regard to relevant revised ITU-R Recommendation incorporated by reference.
+The following table contains the view of CEPT with regard to relevant revised ITU-R Recommendation incorporated by reference.